stitchdata/docs/_saas-integrations/google-sheets/v1/google-sheets-v1.md

             content: |
               To determine data types, Stitch will analyze the first two rows in the [files included in object discovery](#discovery--objects).

-              If a column has not been specified as a string value, Stitch will attempt to parse the value as a string.
+              If a column has been specified as a `STRING`, Stitch will attempt to parse the value as a string.
 If this fails, the column will be loaded as a nullable `STRING`.

               For all other columns, Stitch will perform the following to determine the column's data type: